swainechen/chenlab-training/sysadmin/bioinformatics.md

 #### [Kingfisher](https://github.com/wwood/kingfisher-download)
 This is a convenient tool for downloading public data sets, such as from GenBank or ENA.
-Again, I haven't had a lot of good experience with conda.
+Again, the setup is pretty simple so I've done it without conda.
 Fortunately, this only requires one additional library to install (extern).
 ```
 sudo su -